India for First Timers. Safety & Healthcare

 - Anti-Malaria Medication

 As well as the items mentioned above, the following are also highly recommended to help make your trip more comfortable:

 - Bandage and Plasters

 - Scissors and Tweezers

 - Sterile Dressings

 Indian food is vastly different to what is often served in our home Indian Restaurants and takeaways, and it is amazing!
-As we have mentioned, a change in diet can cause a tummy upset with, but there is a higher chance of this in India.
+As we have mentioned, a change in diet can cause a stomach upset, but there is a higher chance of this in India.
 It has also been recommended that eating a vegetarian diet can reduce the chances of diarrhoea.
-This doesn’t’ mean to say that you can’t enjoy the fantastic street food, just have a look at basic hygiene before you try.
+This doesn’t mean to say that you can’t enjoy the fantastic street food, just have a look at basic hygiene before you try.